clarity20/shellmath/README.md

   on Stack Overflow.
   This down-and-dirty milestone computes the decimal quotient of two integer arguments.
-At a casual glance, it seems to have drawn inspiration from the [Euclidean algorithm](https://mathworld.wolfram.com/EuclideanAlgorithm.html) for computing GCDs, an entirely different approach than `shellfloat`'s.
+At a casual glance, it seems to have drawn inspiration from the [Euclidean algorithm](https://mathworld.wolfram.com/EuclideanAlgorithm.html) for computing GCDs, an entirely different approach than `shellmath`'s.

-Please try `shellfloat` on for size and draw your own conclusions!
+Please try `shellmath` on for size and draw your own conclusions!

 ## How it works
-`shellfloat` splits decimal numbers into their integer and fractional parts, performs the appropriate integer operations on the parts, and recombines the results.
+`shellmath` splits decimal numbers into their integer and fractional parts, performs the appropriate integer operations on the parts, and recombines the results.
 (In the spirit of Bash, numerical overflow is silently ignored.)